top of page

 and tools while still young.

 This first-hand learning assists students in getting the tools needed to become employed in their careers.
 With a team led by the American Institutes for research finding "Those who [took] CTE courses in high school are more likely than those who did not take CTE courses to be employed after high school."
-(To be cited) and with results like this plus most schools in South Carolina offering a FCS specific CTE program, students can be prepared for the next stage of their life early and safe through these classes.
+(Lindsay et al.) and with results like this plus most schools in South Carolina offering a FCS specific CTE program, students can be prepared for the next stage of their life early and safe through these classes.

 What are FCCLA's Family and Consumer Science Career Clusters?